UniExeterRSE/LCAT-archived/docs/sources.md

 Then the averaging them across the rest:

     $ ./build add_average_imd

+Once we have all the vulnerabilities loaded we need to calculate the averages and deciles across all the boundary types via:

+    $ ./build stats

 ### GeoTiff CRS

 For reference, this is the coordinate reference system for the GeoTiffs